nairjayesh/nairjayesh.github.io/content/writings/links.md

 finished: true
 tags: ["thoughts", "links", "reading"]
 ---
 Jun 21 '25.
-In personal news, I'm moving to Munich, to work as a student and write me thesis with [Nexustec.eu](https://www.nexustec.de/), more on that later.
+In personal news, I'm moving to Munich, to work as a student and to work on my Master's Thesis with [Nexustec.eu](https://www.nexustec.de/), more on that later.

 As part of moving, I was curious how cycle friendly is the city, the distance from where I live to the office is about 10 kms via cycling.
 Almost 40 mins of travel time one way.
 Found some links on Cycling around in Munich city - which is overhauling it's cycling infrastructure!
 [Munich - touring through the city - 1](https://www.youtube.com/watch?v=F7aA3PvLX6Q) and [Munich - touring through the city - 2](https://www.youtube.com/watch?v=TjP2Lt5OtfI) show a good deal of what is the city currently like for cycling and what are their plans in the future.

 Re-read the written work on [the value of nothing](https://americanaffairsjournal.org/2021/08/the-value-of-nothing-capital-versus-growth/), observations match with what I'm currently drafting as an essay.
 A strage excitement in writing the same.